youshaac-bit/retell-sip-integration-example/README.md

 jambonz also provides value-added features that you can make use of, such as answering machine detection and playing entry prompts and the like that may be more cost effective to do before connecting calls to the LLM.

-## Overview

-This application makes use of the Retell AI [Sip Endpoint](https://docs.retellai.com/make-calls/custom-telephony#method-2-dial-to-sip-endpoint).

-This is intended to be a sample application that you can start with and later extend.
-It currently supports both inbound and outbound calling.
-Additionally, it supports receiving webhooks from Retell with agent events during a call.

 ## Installing

 Having checked out this repo, do the usual: